 But then there are those new kids on the block that no one wants to acknowledge to help with your period.
 Those more hippie-dippie methods that seem kind of out there from what our moms and grandmas used to keep up with their monthly visits.
 I'm talking about cloth pads and menstrual cups.

 What started as something I did partly to save money and partly to avoid TSS, has become a way of life for me.
-I know there are several different options for menstrual cups but I've been using the Diva Cup for seven years now and haven't looked back.
+I know there are several different options for menstrual cups but I've been using the Diva Cup for eight years now and haven't looked back.